 - 1. Gain the knowledge on fluid mechanics fundamentals like fluid statics and fluid kinematics - 2.
 Have basic idea about the fundamental equations used in Fluid Dynamics and are able to apply these concepts in real working environment - 3.
 Study the fundamentals of turbo machinery and elements of hydroelectric power plant. - 4.
 Measure the performance of the different types of Hydraulic Turbines - 5.
-Calculate the performance of the different types of Hydraulic Pumps.
+Calculate the performance of the different types of Hydraulic Pu.

-FLUID STATICS: Dimensions and units: physical properties of fluids- specific gravity, viscosity surface tension- vapour pressure and their influence on fluid motion- atmospheric gauge and vacuum pressure - measurement of pressure- Piezometer, U-tube and differential manometers - Buoyancy.
+FLUID STATICS: Dimensions and units: physical properties of fluids- specific gravity, viscosity, surface tension- vapour pressure and their influence on fluid motion-atmospheric gauge and vacuum pressure - measurement of pressure- Piezometer, U-tube and differential manometers - Buoyancy, meta-centre, meta-centre height, condition of equilibrium height of a floating and submerged bodies.

-FLUID KINEMATICS: Stream line, path line and streak lines and stream tube, classification of flows-steady & unsteady, uniform & non uniform, laminar & turbulent, rotational & dirrotational flows.
+FLUID KINEMATICS: Stream line, path line, streak lines and stream tube, classification of flows-steady & unsteady, uniform & non uniform, laminar

+&turbulent, rotational &irrotational flows.
 Equation of continuity for one dimensional flow.

 FLUID DYNAMICS: Surface and body forces -Euler's and Bernoulli's equations for flow along a stream line, momentum equation and its application on force on pipe bend.
 CLOSED CONDUIT FLOW: Reynold's experiment- Darcy Weisbach equation- Minor losses in pipes- pipes in series and pipes in parallel- total energy line-hydraulic gradient line.
-Measurement of flow: pitot tube, venturimeter and orifice meter, Flow nozzle, Turbine flow meter.
+Measurement of flow: Pitot tube, venture meter and orifice meter.